plivo/actions-call/README.md

 ### `language`

-**Required** Language used to read out the text.; for example, if we want the audio to be delivered in English, the value would be "en-US".
+**Required** Language used to read out the text, for example, if we want the audio to be delivered in English, the value would be "en-US".
 Supported voices and languages can be found [here](https://www.plivo.com/docs/voice/xml/speak/).

 ### `voice`